K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Checks the status of App.
+  Checks the status of the App.
   ```